Soft, Pliable Sourdough Tortillas Recipe (Discard)

 What if I don’t have a cast iron skillet, comal, griddle, or Blackstone?

-If you don’t have a cast iron skillet, you can use any heavy-bottomed pan or a non-stick skillet.
+If you don’t have a cast-iron skillet, you can use any heavy-bottomed pan or a non-stick skillet.
 Just make sure it’s hot enough so the tortillas cook within 30-60 seconds per side.
+This is usually medium to medium-low heat once the pan is fully preheated.

 Do I have to let the dough rest before rolling it out?